Interlock Roofing is committed to positively contributing to the communities we operate in

-We are proud to donate a portion of each Interlock Roofing System sold to the following foundations:
+We are proud to donate a portion of each Interlock Metal Roofing System sold to the communities we live and work in.

 BC Children’s Hospital Foundation

 BC Children’s Hospital Foundation (BCCHF) is a Canadian non-profit registered charity that raises money to support the British Columbia Children’s Hospital.
 The Foundation works with communities to raise funds for essentials including life-saving equipment, research into childhood diseases, a wide range of medical staff and community child health education programs.
 Since 1982, BC Children’s Hospital Foundation has partnered with children, families, health professionals, and other British Columbia residents to raise funds to support BC Children’s Hospital, Sunny Hill Health Centre for Children, and the BC Children’s Hospital Research Institute.

 Boston Children’s Hospital is a 395-licensed-bed children’s hospital in the Longwood Medical and Academic Area of Boston, Massachusetts.
 At Boston Children’s Hospital, 300 Longwood Ave, Boston, MA 02115, USA, Children’s is adjacent both to its teaching affiliate, Harvard Medical School and to Dana-Farber Cancer Institute.
 (Dana-Farber and Children’s jointly operate Dana-Farber/Children’s Hospital Cancer Care, a 60-year-old partnership established to deliver comprehensive care to children with and survivors of all types of childhood cancers.)
 Children’s was ranked #1 in 8 out of 10 clinical specialties by the U.S. News & World Report, and as the nation’s number one pediatric hospital for 2014–15.